microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/README.md

 9. Wait for the program/verify complete message.
 10. Disconnect programmer from Digital Power Plug-in Module.

----

-## Quick Start Guide

-This Section will guide you on how to run and control the 4kW dsPIC33C PSFB DC-DC demonstration application using power board visualizer, once the electrical connections are made.

-### Hardware Setup
+### Power Board Visualizer Hardware Setup
-Please consult the Users Guide for hardware setup considerations and verify that the correct load and source selections have been made.
-This readme does not include the electrical setup for the power board.

-To enable CAN communication from the PC to the PSFB board, a USB to CAN dongle is required.
-Note that the Power Board Visualizer is compatible only with PEAK System USB CAN-FD dongles.
-A RS232 DB9 Straight Through cable to connect the power board to the PEAK dongle.
+To establish CAN communication between the PC and the PSFB board, a USB to CAN dongle is required.
+It is important to note that the Power Board Visualizer is compatible only with PEAK System USB CAN-FD dongles.
+Additionally, an RS232 DB9 straight-through cable is could be used to connect the power board to the PEAK dongle.

 ### Powering On board through Power Board Visualizer
 #### Prerequisites